 Informal professional development includes:

-- Private study (e.g. reading Hospitality management related books, on-line research, reading hospitality and leisure management journals and periodicals)
+- Private study (e.g. reading hospitality management related books, journals, magazines and newsletters; conducting online research)

 - Attending exhibitions relevant to your industry

-- Submitting responses to Institute of Hospitality member consultations if any.
+- Submitting responses to Institute of Hospitality member consultations and targeted research surveys

-- Keeping up with current affairs within the sector eg. via television, Radio etc
+- Keeping up with current affairs within the sector via television, radio, publications and social media

-If you think there are other types of activity or specific resources which the Institute of Hospitality should consider as contributing to members’ CPD, then please email us at: email@example.com
+If you think there are other types of activity or specific resources which we should consider as contributing to members’ CPD, please email us: email@example.com